microsoft/playwright/docs/src/test-fixtures-js.md

 });
 ```

 This is useful for non-interesting helper fixtures.
-For example, an auto fixture that sets up some common data can be safely hidden from a test report.
+For example, an [automatic](./test-fixtures.md#automatic-fixtures) fixture that sets up some common data can be safely hidden from a test report.

 ## Custom fixture title

-You can assign a custom title to a fixture that will be shown instead of the usual fixture name in various test reports and error messages.
+Instead of the usual fixture name, you can give fixtures a custom title that will be shown in test reports and error messages.

 ```js
 import { test as base } from '@playwright/test';